Dargen D'Amico

-Jacopo D'Amico (born 27 November 1980), known by his stage name Dargen D'Amico (/it/), is an Italian rapper, singer, songwriter, record producer and disc jockey.
+Jacopo Matteo Luca D'Amico (born 27 November 1980), known by his stage name Dargen D'Amico (/it/), is an Italian rapper, singer, songwriter, record producer and disc jockey.

 He started his career in 1997, as member of the rap group Sacre Scuole, with Gué Pequeno and Jake La Furia.
 In 2001, after releasing their first album (3 MC's al cubo), the group disbanded due to quarrels between him and Jake La Furia.

 After the experience with Sacre Scuole, Dargen D'Amico went on a solo career by releasing in 2006 the debut album Musica senza musicisti, published by Giada Mesi, an independent record label he founded.

-In more than 15 years of career he produced a total of 10 albums, covering various themes and genres, and he collaborated with many Italian musicians, singers and rappers of various genre.
+In more than 15 years of career he produced a total of 10 albums, covering various themes and genres, and he collaborated with many Italian musicians, singers and rappers of various genres.
 He mentions Franco Battiato, Enzo Jannacci and Lucio Dalla as his biggest influences.

-In 2012, he make a duet with Max Pezzali in a rap version of Hanno ucciso l'Uomo Ragno, in the same album.
+In 2012, he duetted with Max Pezzali in a rap version of "Hanno ucciso l'Uomo Ragno".

 D'Amico participated in the Sanremo Music Festival 2022 with "Dove si balla".
 He competed again competing in the festival in 2024 with the song "Onda alta".

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "AI AI", which placed 27th.